KeshavCh0udhary/RJPOLICE_HACK_1527_THE-BRAINIACS_8/README.md

 3. Requirements.txt - Python libraries needed for this project.

-4. In order to run this application a folder named as 'model' needs to be created and inside this folder, you have to add our trained model uploaded at [Our-Trained-Model](https://drive.google.com/file/d/1hH5HJcoTJgmlnByqfw3j2ojhL8MemPJr/view?usp=sharing)
+4. To run this application a folder named as 'model' needs to be created and inside this folder, you have to add our trained model uploaded at [Our-Trained-Model](https://drive.google.com/file/d/1hH5HJcoTJgmlnByqfw3j2ojhL8MemPJr/view?usp=sharing)

-5. In order to run this application a folder named as 'Uploaded_Files' needs to be created inside root(Deep) folder.
+5. To run this application a folder named as 'Uploaded_Files' needs to be created inside root(Deep) folder.

 ## File Structure
 ```